SteveLauC/Notes/database/Database_System_Concepts/Ch16_Query_Optimization.md

    1. It can be splitted into sub-problems
    2. The splitted sub-problems are over-lapping

-      If they are not over-lapping, then we use the divide-and-conquer.
+      If they are not over-lapping, then we use the divide-and-conquer algorithm.

    3. If we get the optimal solution for the sub-problems, then we get the optimal solution for the problem.